-In addition, it is important to note that, due to the pandemic, all children have had to accommodate many changes to their education.
-We know that children who experience these types of issues may be vulnerable students but this does not mean they should be identified as a child with SEN.
+We know that children who experience these types of barriers may be vulnerable students but this does not mean they should be identified as a child with SEN.

 The learning of all children at Fairchildes Primary School is regularly and rigorously assessed.